 Like OVPN, VyprVPN owns every server in their network, which lets them ensure that their hardware is secure and well maintained.

-Unlike OVPN, VyprVPN does a good job connecting to, and unblocking streaming services.
-This includes several Netflix regional libraries and streaming services like Disney Plus, Hulu, Amazon Prime, and more.
+Unlike OVPN, VyprVPN does a good job of connecting to, and unblocking streaming services.
+This includes several Netflix regional libraries and streaming services like Disney Plus, HBO Max, Hulu, Amazon Prime video, and more.
 Still, if streaming media is a top priority for you, you can do better than VyprVPN.
 See our NordVPN vs VyprVPN review for a comparison.

 To get the full story on this WireGuard VPN provider, click through to our full VyprVPN review.